-Testers, both individuals and teams, must: (1) possess a minimum level of expertise, measured via numerous certification criteria established by international standard-setting bodies, such as CREST, OSCP and GIAC; (2) gain qualification through vetted industry examination processes; and (3) be guided by a strict code of conduct.
+Testers, both individuals and teams, must: (1) possess a minimum level of expertise, measured level of experience or numerous certification criteria established by international standard-setting bodies, such as CREST, Offensive Security, GIAC et al; (2) gain qualification through a vetted industry third-party due diligence processes; and (3) be guided by a strict code of conduct.
 The aforementioned accreditation standards are globally recognized and should be acceptable in determining the competency of testing personnel.
 However, other recognized accreditation options with similarly rigorous standards may be considered as well.
 Firms should demonstrate and verify to regulators that their testers and teams meet these baseline standards.